ChibingXiang/Files/README.md

 Folder F19104220016 contains all the submitted files

-including pdf file, python code(calculation), Mathematica code(visualization), and required excel file that contains the result
+including pdf file, python code(calculation), Mathematica code(visualization), and the required excel file that contains the result